Page last updated: Tuesday, August 11, 2020

-The Ministry of Energy and Industry is not responsible under any circumstances for any direct, indirect, incidental or consequential, special or exceptional arising from the use of or inability to use the site.
+The Ministry of Energy and Infrastructure is not responsible under any circumstances for any direct, indirect, incidental or consequential, special or exceptional arising from the use of or inability to use the site.

-Misuse of the name of the Ministry of Energy and Industry
+Misuse of the name of the Ministry of Energy and Infrastructure

-Various scam emails have been sent claiming to be issued, represented or related to the Ministry of Energy and Industry.
+Various scam emails have been sent claiming to be issued, represented or related to the Ministry of Energy and Infrastructure.
 Some of these messages ask for detailed information and / or money from individuals and companies promising that they will receive contracts of employment, money or other benefits in return.
-These messages may sometimes carry the logo of the Ministry of Energy and Industry, and they are sent from an e-mail or refer to an e-mail created to appear to be from the Ministry of Energy and Industry or a MOEI employee’s address.
+These messages may sometimes carry the logo of the Ministry of Energy and Infrastructure, and they are sent from an e-mail or refer to an e-mail created to appear to be from the Ministry of Energy and Infrastructure or a MOEI employee’s address.

 These emails do not emanate from MOEI or from any MOEI employee, and are not in any way associated with MOEI activities.
 MOEI cautions the public to be vigilant with these and other similar solicitations that falsely claim association with MOEI.